naugtur/rpg1/system.md

 |damage| points of damage |
 |buff| points to add to a trait for given time or points healed|
 |illusion|cheats creatures with `WITS` lower or equal to illusion|

+Ok, ok, I'll allow spending 6 points on level 1.
+But don't push it.

 ### Plugins